Meet Shelly O’Brien

 - Regular contributor to online and published sport resources including Triathlete Magazine, Triathlon Times, Active.com

 - Studying to become a certified sport nutritionist.

 In addition to coaching individuals, Shelly’s annual calendar includes camps and clinics across the USA for both athlete and coach development.
 Venues range from local athletic facilities to the US Olympic Training Center in Colorado Springs and National Training Center in Clermont, FL.

 If you’re interested in specific training information, you can contact Shelly directly using the contact form.

 IconOne Multisport was founded during 2006 in response to the development of draft legal and Olympic Development within the sport of Triathlon, the growing need for coach education and quality guidance for the non-draft athletes.
 It has become a source of premier triathlon coaching for athletes of all ages (7+), abilities (inexperienced to professional), distances (sprint to IronMan), styles (draft legal & non-draft), and genders (male and female).

 Although Shelly has enjoyed an amazing personal career in many sports (more about that below), today she is most passionate about coaching and helping others develop the athlete within.
 Her personal experiences combined with a quest for knowledge provide a dynamite combination generously shared.
 Her competitive spirit is channeled into effective training plan design for the individual (or group) she is working with.

-Highlights of her coaching career include;
+Highlights of Shelly’s coaching career include;

 - Short-listed for 2012 and 2014 Youth Olympic Games Triathlon Coach,